-On September 24, 2014, in the U.S. District Court for the Eastern District of Michigan, Dennis Haag ("Haag"), was convicted of violating Section 38 of the Arms Export Control Act (22 U.S.C. § 2778 (2012)) ("AECA").
-Specifically, Haag knowingly and willfully exported defense articles, that is rifle barrels and other parts, from the United States to South Africa, which rifle parts were designated as defense articles on the United States Munitions List, without having first obtained from the State Department a license as required by law.
-Haag was sentenced three years of probation, a \$200 assessment and a criminal fine of \$39,000.
+On August 11, 2015, in the U.S. District Court for the Southern District of Texas, Francisco Javier Mendoza-Esquivel ("Mendoza-Esquivel"), was convicted of violating Section 38 of the Arms Export Control Act (22 U.S.C. § 2778 (2012)) ("AECA").
+Specifically, Mendoza-Esquivel intentionally and knowingly conspired and agreed to knowingly and willfully export, attempt to export, and cause to be exported into Mexico from the United States a defense article, that is, to wit: approximately five thousand eight hundred and sixty (5,860) rounds of 7.62 x 39 mm caliber ammunition which were designated as defense articles on the United States Munitions List, without having first obtained from the Department of State a license for such export or written authorization for such export.
+Mendoza-Esquivel was sentenced 51 months of imprisonment and a \$100 assessment.

-Section 766.25 of the Export Administration Regulations ("EAR" or "Regulations") provides, in pertinent part, that "[t]he Director of the Office of Exporter Services, in consultation with the Director of the Office of Export Enforcement, may deny the export privileges of any person who has been convicted of a violation of the
+Section 766.25 of the Export Administration Regulations ("EAR" or "Regulations") provides, in pertinent part, that "[t]he Director of the Office of Exporter

 &lt;sup>1 The Regulations are currently codified in the Code of Federal Regulations at 15 C.F.R.
-Parts 730-774 (2015).
+Parts 730-774 (2016).
 The Regulations issued pursuant to the Export Administration Act (50 U.S.C. §§ 4601-4623 (Supp.
 III 2015) (available at http://uscode.house.gov)).
 Since August 21, 2001, the Act has been in lapse and the President, through Executive Order 13222 of August 17, 2001 (3 C.F.R., 2001 Comp.
-783 (2002)), which has been extended by successive Presidential Notices, the most recent being that of August 7, 2015 (80 Fed.
-Reg.
-48,233 (Aug.
-11, 2015)), has continued the Regulations in effect under the International Emergency Economic Powers Act (50 U.S.C. § 1701, et seq.
-(2006 & Supp.
-IV 2010)).